-&lt;sup>12 www.sanctionsmap.eu Note that the sanctions map is an IT tool for identifying the sanctions regimes.
+6 www.sanctionsmap.eu Please note that the sanctions map is an IT tool for identifying the sanctions regimes.
 The source of the sanctions stems from legal acts published in the Official Journal (OJ).
-In case of discrepancy, the OJ prevails.
+In case of discrepancy between the published legal acts and the updates on the website it is the OJ version that prevails.